djantz/enterpriseviz/README.md

     * `REDIS_URL`: URL for the Redis instance (e.g., `redis://redis:6379/0`).
     * `CACHE_URL`: URL for the cache backend (Redis).
 Use the same host as `REDIS_URL` but a different database index (e.g., `redis://redis:6379/1`).
+    * `CREDENTIAL_ENCRYPTION_KEY`: Secret used to encrypt stored portal credentials.
+Generate a strong random string (32+ characters) and rotate it as needed.
     * `DJANGO_SUPERUSER_USERNAME`: Username for the Django superuser.
     * `DJANGO_SUPERUSER_PASSWORD`: Password for the Django superuser.
     * `DJANGO_SUPERUSER_EMAIL`: Email for the Django superuser